LyteNyte Grid logo for light mode. Links back to the documentation home page.

 Uniform Row Spans

-Define a two-row span directly on the column definition:
+Define a two-row span directly within the column definition:

 const columns = [